ArenKDesai/Aren-s-Notes/Survey of Botany/Photosynthesis.md

 This occurs in three steps:
 1. Rubisco is physically separated into bundle sheath cells
 2. $CO_2$ is fixed by PEP carboxylase.
-3. Malate is transported to
+3. Malate is transported to bundle sheath, where it releases $CO_2$ to Rubisco.